 You get to join a global community of filmmakers committed to storytelling with impact.

-You get to compete for awards in these categories: Best Short Film (1st, 2nd & 3rd), Best Screenplay, Best Young Filmmaker (21 & under), and more.
+You get to compete for awards in various categories, including Best Short Film (1st, 2nd & 3rd), Best Screenplay, Best Young Filmmaker (21 & under), and more.

 The FOLCS International Short Film Competition (ISFC) was created in 2011 to encourage the creation of short films exploring themes of law and justice.
 Expanding in reach each year, independent and aspiring filmmakers from around the globe are invited to submit their original shorts.
 Entrants have the chance to have their work screened before a New York audience and their shorts viewed by distinguished professionals from the legal and entertainment fields.
 Each year, ISFC features renowned filmmakers, actors, writers, journalists, public intellectuals, and members of the legal profession.
 ISFC also attracts overflowing and diverse crowds of film enthusiasts, which provides a great platform for showcasing your winning work!